777arc/PySDR/content/doa.rst

  w_{mvdr} = \frac{R^{-1} a}{a^H R^{-1} a}

-where :math:`R` is the sample covariance matrix, calculated by multiplying :code:`r` with the complex conjugate transpose of itself, i.e., :math:`R = r r^H`, and the result will be a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far).
+where :math:`R` is the covariance matrix estimate based on our recieved samples, calculated by multiplying :code:`r` with the complex conjugate transpose of itself, i.e., :math:`R = r r^H`, and the result will be a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far).
 This covariance matrix tells us how similar the samples received from the three elements are.
 The vector :math:`a` is the steering vector corresponding to the desired direction and was discussed at the beginning of this chapter.

 If we already know the direction of the signal of interest, and that direction does not change, we only have to calculate the weights once and simply use them to receive our signal of interest.
 Although even if the direction doesn't change, we benefit from recalculating these weights periodically, to account for changes in the interference/noise, which is why we refer to these non-conventional digital beamformers as "adaptive" beamforming; they use information in the signal we receive to calculate the best weights.
 Just as a reminder, we can *perform* beamforming using MVDR by calculating these weights and applying them to the signal with :code:`w.conj().T @ r`, just like we did in the conventional method, the only difference is how the weights are calculated.